wiseman-timelord/Mp3ToSlWav/README.md

 3. **Mono Conversion:** Converts stereo audio to mono.
 4. **Sample Rate and Bit Depth:** Sets the sample rate to 44.1 kHz and bit depth to 16-bit.

-## Usage
+## Usage (windows instruction only)
+1. Run 'Install.bat" to install the requirements.
+2. Go to "https://github.com/BtbN/FFmpeg-Builds/releases" download windows x64 zip, extract this to folder to "Program Files" or the likes and shorten the folder name, the "./bin" folder inside must then be  system's PATH (be careful editing PATH).
-1. Place your MP3 files in the `./INPUT` directory.
+3. Place your MP3 files in the `./INPUT` directory.
-2. Run the script.
+4. Run 'Mp3ToWav.bat'.
-3. Converted WAV files will be saved in the `./OUTPUT` directory.
+5. Converted WAV files will be saved in the `./OUTPUT` directory, you must manage the rest.

-**Notes:** Make sure you have the required Python packages installed.
-You can install them using pip: `pip install pydub`.

 ## Requirements
+* FFmpeg - Got mine from "https://github.com/BtbN/FFmpeg-Builds/releases"
-- Python 3.x
+* Python 3.x
-- `pydub` Python package
-- FFmpeg executable in your system's PATH
+* Requirements in 'requirements.txt'.

 ## Disclaimer
 Use at your own risk.
 This script modifies audio files.
 Always keep a backup of your original files.
 If you do not fully understand what the script does, do some research or do not use the script.